 You can help by spreading the word to as many eligible high school and college students as possible—we always want to reach more students.
 You can also support the scholarship financially by grabbing a science pack.
 All proceeds directly fund the scholarship’s growing trust.

 Who won last year’s scholarship?

 Sona Dadhania was awarded the 2016 Science Ambassador Scholarship from over one thousand applicants.
 Sona is studying Materials Science and Engineering at the University of Pennsylvania.
-You can watch Sona’s incredible winning video here, and read more about her here.
+You can watch Sona’s incredible winning video here, and see what she’s currently learning about in school here.

 Dr. Leigh Abrams

 Dr. Veronica Berns

 Assistant Professor, Dept. of Psychiatry, Harvard Medical School